 I’ve played those pieces for friends, and I’ve played them for composers, and they’ll say that they don’t like them, but Hill Runes is an extraordinary piece; and I haven’t quite gotten it yet, in terms of how I’m going to deliver it to audiences and make it work.
-But I know that it’s got great quality, and I think it’s going to go over well: it’s the most incredible alien landscape, it really sound to me as if it’s written in Orkney, some place that’s away from everything and full of stone, just an unknown thing.
+But I know that it’s got great quality, and I think it’s going to go over well: it’s the most incredible alien landscape, it really sounds to me as if it’s written in Orkney, some place that’s away from everything and full of stone, just an unknown thing.

 I really appreciate it when someone finds sounds like that which are not clichés, and that’s an example of the diversity that the guitar can contain—have you ever heard a piece that sounds like that?
 And that’s the thing that attracts me to modern music, the very sound.